For instance, in CouchDB you would fetch all documents using:

 $ sudo apt-get install couchdb

-On Windows, you should install from the CouchDB web site.
+If you are on a Mac or Windows you should install the official binaries from the CouchDB web site.

 A CouchDB alternative: PouchDB Server

 If you have trouble installing CouchDB, you can also install PouchDB Server, which is a drop-in replacement for CouchDB that uses PouchDB under the hood:

 $ npm install -g pouchdb-server $ pouchdb-server --port 5984

 PouchDB Server is currently experimental, and we do not recommend it for production environments.

 Once CouchDB is installed, it should be running at

 localhost:5984.
 To verify, you can open up your terminal and type

 If you see a screen like the following, then you are ready to rock and roll with CouchDB: